miladyboy/wingman/docs/Tasks.md

 [ ] Agregar un favicon
 [ ] Add a custom nickname to the thread based on the initial message and image.
 (Small)(Fix) [ ] Setup CI environment
-[ ] Setup E2E testing
 [ ] Fix automated test suite
 [ ] Make image work with cmd + v (small)
 [ ] The bot seems to lose track of things as the conversation grows.
 Improve.
 (Hard)(Important) [ ] Improve prompt engineering: better responses, shorter texts, and suggest how to naturally split longer messages into 2–3 parts.
 (Mid)(Important)
 [ ] It shouldn't always give me 2–3 suggestions.
 Sometimes one is fine, or just a regular reply.
 [ ] Add Stripe integration for payments.
-[ ] Add a complete project rule teaching the LLM to use Github.
+[ ] Fix the deployment as it's failing for some reason in vercel and render.

 Doing
-[ ] Test the entire backend.
+[ ] Test the entire backend
+[ ] Setup E2E testing
+[ ] Fix frontend tests

 Done
+[x] Add a complete project rule teaching the LLM to use Github.
 [x] Agregar automated testing a alguna parte del backend (testing) [x] Make image upload a drag-and-drop zone too.
 (Small) [x] Remove or improve the App component test.